We need to think about how the design of our cities can promote health and not just prevent disease

 The design of our cities has a direct impact on human and environmental health.
 This has been true since the beginning of organized settlements, but the recent pandemic and increasing pace of natural disasters have illuminated this connection and created an urgency for collaboration between urban designers and public health professionals to find novel solutions.

 With the new Healthful City initiative, the Urban Design Studio will begin to explore how downtown can serve as a living laboratory for research, education, experimentation, and ultimately innovation around the connections between city design and health.
-We have already begun, but starting on November 8th, 2021, we are excited to open a temporary pop-up we are calling the Healthful City Design Studio at 429 W. Muhammad Ali Boulevard on the second floor of the former Republic Building.
+We have already begun, but starting on November 8th, 2021, we are excited to open a temporary pop-up we are calling the Healthful City Initiative at 429 W. Muhammad Ali Boulevard on the second floor of the former Republic Building.
 This six-month move will help the studio dive into issues and opportunities specific to the heart of downtown right across the street from Founder's Square.

 The UDS initiative will work to build partnerships between various departments within the University of Louisville and the community, businesses, public officials, local professionals and others to develop solutions to improve the design and function of our city.